opencog/atomese-simd/README.md

 external subsystems.
 These were developed to solve various practical application issues that arose in the use of Atomese.
 These subsystem interfaces are "well designed", in that they solve the particular issue that arose.
-Human progammers have used them to construct various kinds of systems.
-However, these interfaces lack what is needed for a dyanmical, sensori-motor, agential point of view.
+Human programmers have used them to construct various kinds of systems.
+However, these interfaces lack what is needed for a dynamical, sensori-motor, agential point of view.

 These external subsystem interfaces include: